 How to get girls back in the classroom

-Plan’s Because I am a Girl initiative works with communities to support girls’ education in the following ways:
+Plan International’s Because I am a Girl initiative works with communities around the world to support girls’ education in the following ways:

 - Provide equal access to education by developing gender-sensitive learning environments for girls

-- Educate boys and men about gender equality by engaging them in developing gender-sensitive learning environments for both boys and girls.
+- Educate boys and men about gender equality by engaging them in promoting girls’ and women’s rights

-- Challenge gender roles through information sessions that raise awareness at home and in the community on the importance of girls’ education.
+- Challenge gender roles and stereotypes by running information sessions that raise awareness at home and in the community on the importance of girls’ rights and gender equality

 How YOU can help